High-Performance Generation of Constrained Inputs: Introduction

-\begin{description} \item[Compiling grammars and constraints into high-performance code.]
-We introduce a \\\emph{transpiler} of context-free grammars into Rust types and implement operations thereon generically.
+\begin{description} \item[Compiling grammars into high-performance code.]
+We introduce a compiler from context-free grammars to Rust types and implement operations on them generically.
 Our transformation \begin{enumerate*}[label=(\arabic*)] \item is complete and near-maximally optimal, \item absolutely enforces memory, type, and data correctness, \item exposes information to IDEs that enable development with generated types, and \item is easily extended to simplify generic and grammar-specific operations and fitness functions. \end{enumerate*} \item[Evolutionary algorithms for complex constraints.]
-We introduce improved \emph {multi-objective \\evolutionary strategies} to find optimal solutions, even when constraints conflict or differ in solving complexity. \item[A detailed evaluation.]
-We evaluate our approach by porting and profiling specific operations from \fandango{}, improving performance by \emph{\fandangogenfactor{}} by way of our transformations.
-We evaluate the impact of each of our contributions in a further study. \item[A C case study.]
-Finally, we present a case study applying \tool on a C subset, in which it generates \validAndSizedConstrainedCompileAvgRs diverse, complex, and valid test inputs for a C compiler \emph{per minute}. \end{description}
+We adopt a \emph{multi-objective} evolutionary algorithm to find optimal solutions, even when constraints conflict or differ in solving complexity, and allow for user-specified fitness functions. \item[A detailed evaluation.]
+We ablate our approach by profiling specific operations, improving performance by \fandangogenfactor{} over \fandango{} by way of our transformations. \item[A C case study.]
+Finally, we present a case study applying \tool{} on a C subset, demonstrating the impact of choosing appropriate evolutionary algorithms.
+In this, we demonstrate that our optimized, multi-objective form of \tool{} generates \multiValidAndSizedCompileAvgRs{} diverse, complex, and valid test inputs for a C compiler per minute, whereas neither single-objective \tool{} nor \fandango{} can produce any whatsoever. \end{description}

-The remainder of this paper is structured as follows. \Cref{sec:background} introduces the background necessary for the topics discussed. \Cref{sec:design} provides an overview of our transformation and optimization steps. \Cref{sec:profiling} evaluates \tool by profiling, ablation, and a direct analysis study for structure-specific optimizations. \Cref{sec:case-study} shows our case study, producing test cases for a C compiler.
-After reflecting on threats to validity (\Cref{sec:threats-to-validity}) and limitations (\Cref{sec:limitations}), \Cref{sec:conclusion} closes with conclusion and future work.
+The remainder of this paper is structured as follows: \cref{sec:background} introduces the background necessary for the topics discussed; \cref{sec:design} provides an overview of our transformation and optimization steps; \cref{sec:profiling} evaluates \tool by profiling, ablation, and a direct analysis study for structure-specific optimizations; \cref{sec:case-study} shows our case study, producing test cases for a C compiler.
+After reflecting on threats to validity (\cref{sec:threats-to-validity}), limitations (\cref{sec:limitations}), and how our work relates to existing literature (\cref{sec:related-work}), \cref{sec:conclusion} closes with a conclusion and future work.